WillDreamer/Aurora/README.md

-# [NeurIPS2023] AURORA: Multimodal Parameter-efficient Transfer Learning Based on Mode Approximation
+# [NeurIPS 2023] AURORA: Multimodal Parameter-efficient Transfer Learning Based on Mode Approximation

 ## Introduction
 Aurora is an efficient PETL method used in multimodal large model fields.
 It uses mode approximation to further reduce the trainable parameters and promote the fusion of different modalities.